 Its Mission is to "Inspire our children to be passionate global lifelong learners through an enriched holistic international curriculum that encourages them to Inquire and Innovate while proactively contributing in meaningful ways to the world."

-Classes are open from pre-KG to Grade 7 in the current year.
+Classes are open from pre-KG to Grade 8 in the current year.
 In its marketing material, the school stated that it would have a teacher:student ratio of 1:8 in KG and 1:14 in the Primary classes.
-This appears to have been revised to 1:10 in KG and 1:12 in the Primary school since opening.
+This appears to have been revised to 1:10 in KG and 1:12 in the Primary school since opening with an average of 1:11 according to the first DSIB inspection report.
 However, both should ensure plentiful personal attention for children.

-AIA has invested in an exceptionally experienced British Principal with strong exposure to the IB programmes.
-James Lynch brings over 20 years of experience in education at schools across the UK and Middle East.
-Mr Lynch obtained a Bachelors Degree in Education and a Masters Degree in Educational Leadership from the Graduate School of Education renowned Exeter University.
+AIA invested in an exceptionally experienced British Founding Principal with strong exposure to the IB programmes.
+James Lynch brought over 20 years of experience in education at schools across the UK and Middle East.
+Mr Lynch obtained a Bachelors Degree in Education and a Masters Degree in Educational Leadership from the Graduate School of Education at renowned Exeter University.

 Mr. Lynch joined Ambassador International Academy following his Headship of Innoventures’ Dubai International Academy and leadership of Secondary provision at Raffles World Academy, both of which are rated Very Good by the KHDA.